jgabaut/invil/README.md

     - Record test output with `-b`
       - Not compliant with amboso <1.9.7 expectations: missing trailing `$`.
   - Passing configure arguments: complete support
-    - Not compliament with amboso <1.9.9 expectations: -C flag was passing the arguments directly, not by reading a file.
+    - Not compliant with amboso <1.9.9 expectations: -C flag was passing the arguments directly, not by reading a file.
   - Subcommands:
     - build    Quickly build latest version for current mode
     - init     Prepare new project with amboso
     - version  Print invil version

   - Note:
     - As of version `0.1.6`, by default `make rebuild` is called on build operation.
-To revert to original behaviour and call just `make`, run with `--no-rebuild`.
+This is the expected behaviour of `amboso` `2.x`.
+To revert to `1.x` original behaviour and call just `make`, run with `--no-rebuild`.

   Flags support status: